 See our resource guide for more information on best practices.

 This section of the WBDG provides guidance on terminology and integrated planning and development processes to establish an owner's expectations for project scope, budget, and schedule.
-It also provides guidance on managing the team during the planning, design, construction, and occupancy phases of a project This section of the WBDG typically refers to federal projects, but is also applicable to other public institutions and private sector projects with adaptation for local standards of professional practice.
+It also provides guidance on managing the team during the planning, design, construction, and occupancy phases of a project.
+This section of the WBDG is applicable to federal projects, other public institutions, and private sector projects with adaptation for organization specific and local standards of professional practices.

 Project inception and preliminary planning require thoughtful definition of goals and needs (Project Scope); master planning to accommodate anticipated future needs; evaluation of project alternatives; identification of site requirements; funding requirements; budget authorization cycles and/or financial impacts; and project phasing.
 There are tools available that help define the goals and objectives for the project that let all stakeholders have a voice in making the project successful.
 The risks associated with making mistakes in this part of the process are great, since their impact will be felt across the project development process and in the final project results.
 For more information, see links below in the Major Resources section.